Skip to main content

 What helps:

-• Maintaining routine
+• Maintaining routines

 • Letting them express feelings in their own way

-• Memory activities
+• Memory activities (drawings, a memory box, special places)

 Resources: